Elmer Noble

-Elmer Ray Noble, (16 January 1909 – 8 March 2001) was professor of zoology at the University of California, Santa Barbara, and an internationally recognized protozoologist and parasitologist.
+Elmer Ray Noble, (16 January 1909 – 8 March 2001) was a United States professor of zoology at the University of California, Santa Barbara, and an internationally recognized protozoologist and parasitologist.

 Noble was born in Pyongyang, Korea, to American Methodist missionary parents, William Arthur Noble and Mattie Wilcox Noble.
 He lived with his family in Korea until 1927, when he and his identical twin brother, Glenn Arthur Noble, moved to the United States to attend the University of California, Berkeley, where he earned a B.A. in zoology, an M.A. in zoology, and a Ph.D. in protozoology and parasitology.

 Noble joined the UC Santa Barbara faculty in 1936, where he worked for 38 years before retiring in 1974.

 At UC Santa Barbara, he was, in turn; Chairman of the Department of Biological Sciences, Dean of Liberal Arts, Acting Provost, Acting Chancellor, Vice Chancellor, and Vice Chancellor for Graduate Affairs.

 He held administrative offices in the following professional societies: